Best Italian Cookie Recipes like Pistachio and Others

 Remove to wire rack to cool.

-This lady finger recipe is so easy to make and can be used in a variety of different ways; they are “plain good” to eat as a snack like other cookies, they are great to serve with ice cream or other desserts.
-Lady fingers are so handy to have on hand to make some of the best Italian dessert recipes like tiramisu.
+These lady fingers are easy to make and can be used in a variety of different ways.
+They are “plain good” to eat as a snack like other cookies and they are great to serve with ice cream or other desserts.
+Lady fingers are so handy to have on hand to make some of the best Italian desserts like tiramisu.

 Grease and lightly flour 2 baking sheets; set aside.